collaboration-planners/naira/README.md

       * By integrating an external event generator via a connector
 * User shares a stream he/she authored
 * User unshares or deletes a stream
-   * Subscribers now each have their own copies of the stream
+   * Subscribers automatically fork the stream and now each have their own copies of the stream
 * User browses/searches for event streams
    * By ownership
       * Mine vs others